chee-zaram/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Directory for shell permissions project under System Engineering Devops with files that do the following:
+Directory for shell permissions project under System Engineering Devops with files that automate various processes.